CourseReps/ECEN489-Fall2015/Students/abhaysanand/4optout/UDP_Broadcast/README.md

 # Opt-out #4: UDP Broadcast

-1. Extract the lib.zip in the root folder (Extract here)
-2. Create "build" folder.
+1. Create "build" folder.
-3. Build and run the application from build folder
+2. Build and run the application from build folder